Divide-By-0/blog/content/posts/movies.md

 - [2017](#2017)
 - [Want To Watch](#want-to-watch)

 ## Previous

 ### 2023

 This year was marked by Japanese cinema.
 I spent the year steeped in the culture, from the music to the anime shows to the movies, and even working from Tokyo for a few weeks.

+- **Barbie**: 5/10.
+There were a few gags and Ken discovering patriarchy were pretty funny.
+It had some self-aware criticisms of Barbie, but the main events and conclusion of the movie fell flat for me.
+It felt icky how the women caused the men to get jealous of each other, and the final line offered a mid-tier joke in place of a satisfying conclusion -- I wish they had done more to actually address the good questions that the film raised.

+- **The Village of Lovers**: 5/10.
+This is a documentary film about one of the longest-running alternative communities named Tamara, in which free love underscores an independent and self-sustaining eco-community.
+The film focused on a few isolated and specific parts of the culture, but I was more curious to see a cohesive picture of how the community actually managed to structure itself to self-sustain for so long.
+The director commentary afterwards also came off a bit self-centered.

 - **Oppenheimer**: 8/10.
 This movie was wonderful -- most of the events were based on truth, the tension between science and government was fascinating, and the evolution of Oppenheimer throughout different stages and responsibilities was fascinating.
 I also highly recommend this [wonderful essay compendium on Oppenheimer](https://3quarksdaily.com/essays-on-the-life-and-times-of-j-robert-oppenheimer-by-ashutosh-jogalekar) by Ash Jogalekar, which describes in detail how the movie breaks from the truth and the source material.
 It caused me to fully understand the movie, in which there were a few scenes that originally had me a bit lost.
-I did think that Nolan's other films (Inception, Tenet, Interstellar) rank higher on my list.
+I did think that Nolan's other fictional films (Inception, Tenet, Interstellar) rank higher on my list.

 - **Suzume**: 8/10.
 This film was breathtaking and beautiful, just like all of Shinkai's animations.
 The sound track was incredible (did you know Radwimps sourced a smalltime Tiktok singer to do the title song?), the story had me in tears, and the characters have the goofiness of a Ghibli classic.
 While most seem to disagree with me, I actually think that this film failed to live up to Shinkai's greatest masterpiece (and my movie of the year) Your Name -- Suzume felt a bit too Miyazaki-ified to feel like a unique evolution, and the romance was a huge step down (Shinkai was [forced](https://en.wikipedia.org/wiki/Suzume#Characters) to include a romance even though he didn't want to).
 But it does emotionally punch you with the themes he wanted to communicate, namely remembering the countless lost in natural disasters, and the enduring trauma that reverberates for decades.